TVATDCI/Algorithm-challenge/README.md

 addAll(2, 5, 6, 7) === 20;
 ```

+**Explanation:** This challenge requires you to write a function that takes any number of arguments and returns their sum.
+For example, if the input is 2, 5, 6, 7, the output should be 20.

 ## Challenge 12: Sum All Primes <img src="./images/book.svg" alt="Algorithm Challenge" width="25" align="right" style="margin-left: 10px;" />

 ```javascript